 ‘Set specific goals,’ is excellent advice.
 Why don’t people follow it?
 Because it’s difficult.
-Because they face analysis paralysis (specific means selecting from a larger pool of options).
-‘Set specific goals,’ is bad advice if the overall strategy isn’t in place.
+Because they face analysis paralysis as they remember that to specify means to select from a larger pool of options.
+‘Set specific goals,’ is the second step.

 After that, the details will fall into place.
 The tactics will become apparent.
-The steps to take will present themselves.
+The specific goals will present themselves.

-If you’ve decided to buy a white Toyota, if you’ve really made that decision, you will now notice all the white Toyotas on the roads everywhere you go – the ones you never noticed before.
+After I decide to buy a white Toyota, if I really made that decision, I notice all the white Toyotas on the roads everywhere you go – the ones I never noticed before.

-If we haven’t committed to the white Toyota, all we see is a confusing endless row of cars whizzing by.
+If I haven’t committed to the white Toyota, all I see is a confusing endless row of cars whizzing by.